adamlightuk/battleships/README.md

 <B>Marking criteria for the implementation of the Battleship game</B>

-Achieving a mark of 40% to maximum of 49%
+<B>Achieving a mark of 40% to maximum of 49%
-The game must implement all the following:
+The game must implement all the following:</B>

   • Two players have two grids.